Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data

 In this subsection, we provide background information about the calculation of gravitational wave memory strain.
 This information is useful for understanding the relation of the gravitational wave memory signal to properties of SMBHB, as well as to motivate our methodology.

 Expressing the gravitational waveform time series $h_+ + i h_\times$ as the sum of the spherical harmonics with spin weight of $-2$, the leading contribution to null displacement memory from quasi-circular binaries arises from the amplitude of the dominant $h_{22}$ mode of the oscillatory component of the signal~\cite{Favata2010}.
-The memory can be computed analytically by integrating the square of the time derivative of this mode as
+Assuming a non-precessing binary with component spins aligned with the orbital angular momentum, the memory can be computed analytically by integrating the square of the time derivative of this mode as

 where $R$ is the distance from the source to the observer, $\iota$ is the angle between the line of sight and the orbital angular momentum of the binary system, $c_{\iota} \equiv \cos\iota$, $s_{\iota}\equiv \sin\iota$, and $T_R$ is the retarded time.